EPSRC Doctoral Training Partnership PhD in Mathematics

 The Doctoral Training Partnership welcomes applications from both UK and EU applicants; however, as a consequence of the EU referendum result, final award decisions will depend on the outcomes of the UK/EU negotiations.

-Consideration is automatic upon application for admission to the Doctor of Philosophy in Mathematics with a October 2018 start date.
+Applicants should apply for admission to the Doctor of Philosophy in Mathematics with a October 2019 start date.

-In the "Research proposal and Funding" section of your application, please specify the project title and supervisors of this project and copy the project description in the text box provided.
+In the research proposal section of your application, please specify the project title and supervisors of this project and copy the project description in the text box provided.
+In the funding section, please select "I will be applying for a scholarship / grant" and specify that you are applying for advertised funding from EPSRC DTP.

 We reserve the right to close applications early should sufficient applications be received.